shaysegev/logger/README.md

 # Logger library (Not another one!)

-Not to worry, this is an MVP for a simple yet efficient logging library.
+This is an MVP for a simpler yet efficient logging library.

 Following the [PSR-3 Logging standard](https://www.php-fig.org/psr/psr-3/) and inspired by [Monolog](https://github.com/Seldaek/monolog), the library comes with a handy functionality to get you started, though it's extremely unopinionated (if you want it to be), and is adjustable to suit various technical needs.